 Such an SD card, which is used as a memory card in the camera, a smartphone, tablet or other device, is full of names, abbreviations and symbols.
 But what do the characters, symbols and numbers on the SD memory card mean?
 I would like to explain that in this little guide.
 In the end, you will know exactly what C, I, A, V, UHS and the other abbreviations on the SD card are all about - and which is best for your devices.

-When decoding the names on an SD memory card, let's take a systematic approach.
-First of all, we want to know how much space is actually on the card, then the transfer rate is important for the data.
-Then details such as UHS, U1 and U3 as well as other abbreviations should be clarified.
+When decoding the designations on an SDmemory card let's proceed systematically.
+First of all we want to know how much space is actually on the card, then the transfer rate for the data is important.
+Details such as UHS, U1 and U3 as well as other abbreviations should then be clarified.
 Sounds good?
 Let's go:

 Exactly how many GB the card offers for your devices and data is usually very big on it - most people pay attention to that first.